darrendao/procmon/README.md

   process.checks :mem_usage, :above => 100.megabytes, :actions => [Procmon::Notifiers::Email]
 end

+# Check if a process is alive
+Procmon.process("libvirtd") do |process|
+  process.checks :process_health, :status => "down" do
+    puts "Oh no!
+My process is not running" end end

 # Would be nice if we can do this as well
 # Procmon.process("Mail") do |process|
 #  process.checks :mem_usage, :above => 100.megabytes do |action|